Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 ### Collapse UVs

-Collapses all selected vertices to a single vertex, regardless of distance.
+**Collapse UVs** collapses all selected vertices to a single vertex, regardless of distance.

 ![Reduce vertices selected across multiple islands to a single vertex](images/UVExamples_CollapseUVs.png)